How should you assess project management methodologies?

 9. Monitor and modify as required.

-Although the biggest risk factors are likely to fall within organizational abilities and preparedness, any other criteria mentioned previously can create significant problems if they are in breach of a key project requirement.
+Although the biggest risk factors likely fall within organizational abilities and preparedness, any other criteria mentioned can create significant problems if they breach a key project requirement.

-Some methodologies are also geared toward specific types of projects, but they may not always work in every instance.
-This is where hybrid options (combining more than one methodology) should be considered at various stages of a project.
+Some project management methodologies are also geared toward specific projects, but they may not always work in every instance.
+This is where hybrid options (combining more than one methodology) should be considered at various project stages.

 Example:

 Agile is commonly used in software development projects.
-Agile makes it easy to identify issues quickly and make modifications early in the development process rather than wait until the end during testing, such as the case with waterfall.
+It makes it easy to identify issues quickly and make modifications early in the development process rather than wait until the end of testing, as is the case with waterfall.

 Agile offers repeatable processes, reduces risk, allows for immediate feedback, provides fast turnaround, and reduces complexity.